KDAB/knut/docs/API/script/cppdocument.md

 }
 ```

+#### <a name="insertInclude"></a>**insertInclude**(string include, bool newGroup = false)

+Inserts a new include line in the file.
+If the include is already in, do nothing (and returns true).

+The `include` string should be either `<foo.h>` or `"foo.h"`, it will returns false otherwise.
+The method will try to find the best group of includes to insert into, a group of includes being consecutive includes
+in the file.

+If `newGroup` is true, it will insert the include at the end, with a new line separating the other includes.

 #### <a name="openHeaderSource"></a>[CppDocument](../script/cppdocument.md) **openHeaderSource**()

 Opens the corresponding source or header files, the current document is the new file.